Fatima Beyina-Moussa

-Fatima Beyina-Moussa, born March 31, 1973, in Senegal, is a business leader and a prominent political figure deeply involved in the education sector.
+Fatima Beyina-Moussa (born March 31, 1973) is a Congolese business executive and a political figure.
 She is the chairwoman of the African Foundation for Education (FAE) and was elected to the Brazzaville City Council in July 2022.

 Since the establishment of ECAir in 2011, she has been leading the flag carrier of the Republic of the Congo.
-In late 2014, she became the first woman elected by her peers, airline executives, as President of the African Airlines Association (AFRAA).
+In late 2014, she became the first woman elected as President of the African Airlines Association (AFRAA).

-An economist with a background in the United Nations Development Programme (UNDP), a financial auditor at Ernst & Young, and a senior executive at the Bank of Central African States (BEAC), she is passionate about Africa's future.

 Family background

 Born in Dakar, Fatima Beyina-Moussa is the eldest of four children of a Malian mother, Aissata TRAORE, and a Congolese father, Pierre MOUSSA.

 Her father, Pierre MOUSSA, is the current secretary general of the Congolese Labour Party (PCT).
 He was the president of the CEMAC Commission from 2012 to 2017 and has held various ministerial positions in Congolese governments from 1979 to 2012.

 Her mother, Aissata MOUSSA, née Traoré, is an insurance specialist who served as Director of Reinsurance at the Société Nationale d’Assurances du Congo (ARC) and co-founded the General Insurance Company of Congo (AGC) in 2000.
 She held various leadership roles within AGC before retiring in 2013 and also served as President of the Board of Ecobank Congo and Governor of Lions Club District 403B.